xorpaul/g10k/README.md

     warn_if_branch_is_missing: true
 ```

-If you then call g10k with that config file and the following parameter `-branch nonExistingBranch`.
+If you then call g10k with this config file and the following parameter `-branch nonExistingBranch`.
 You should get:

 ```
 WARNING: Couldn't find specified branch 'nonExistingBranch' anywhere in source 'example' (https://github.com/xorpaul/g10k-environment.git)